 Teeth Cleaning and Exams Uptown Charlotte NC

-A dental prophylaxis is the technical term for a professional teeth cleaning performed by a dental hygienist.
-Dental prophylaxis is imperative for the prevention of periodontal disease.
+A teeth cleaning, or dental prophylaxis, is the technical term for a professional teeth cleaning performed by a dental hygienist.
+Dental cleaning is imperative for the prevention of periodontal disease.

 Benefits of a professional teeth cleaning: